s3-bucketbird/bucketbird/README.md

 ## License

-This project is available for use under standard open source practices.
+This project is licensed under the MIT License.